OIM3640/Text-Analysis-Project/README.md

 #**Implementation**

-Describe your implementation at a system architecture level.
-You should NOT walk through your code line by line, or explain every function (we can get that from your docstrings).
-Instead, talk about the major components, algorithms, data structures and how they fit together.
-You should also discuss at least one design decision where you had to choose between multiple alternatives, and explain why you made the choice.
-Use shared links and/or screenshots to describe how you used ChatGPT to help you or learn new things.

 My system begins at the ***config.py*** file, where the user should change the *company_query* variable to the company that is being researched.
 The ***num_results*** and ***limitcomments*** variables can also be edited to increase the amount of content being processed.

 In **datapull_newspaper3k.py**, googleapiclient tool is used to generate URLs and a for loop is then used to gather the article's text with newspaper and parse it.
 The text (str) of each URL article is stored on a list called: ***news_contents***.